Chronos-Vault/chronos-vault-contracts/FORMAL_VERIFICATION_STATUS.md

 - ✅ CI/CD pipeline ready for automated verification

 **What We're Completing:**
-- 🔨 70 `sorry` placeholders to be replaced with complete proofs
+- 🔨 70 `` placeholders to be replaced with complete proofs
 - 🔨 Proof compilation and verification via `lake build`
 - 🔨 External audit by Lean 4 experts